- How important is time?

 They showed that in the presence of no DNA transcription or protein transcription the cells still retained the ability to tell time.
 They used red blood cells, which have no nucleus, so there can be no gene activation in the cells, and they used an organism called Ostreococcus tauri to prove their points.

 Ostreococcus tauri has an interesting chronobiologic property.
 It is a protist organism that uses a photo-electric effect to tell time!
 For example, when the organism is kept in constant state of darkness, there is no DNA transcription or RNA translation that can be detected.
 (O’Neill et al. 2011).
 Yet, when the organism senses light, it is able to maintain a perfect circadian rhythm without the help of any nuclear control.
 This is a place where the microcosm of QED meets the macrocosm of how life really works.
-Epigentic signals control how the genome is expressed.
+Epigenetic signals control how the genome is expressed.
 The genome is just a piece of hardware that the software runs.
-The software is what adapts to the enviromental signals and this in turn is what drives gene transcription.
-Here, we see definitive control of a molecular clock by the particle wave form of light alone independent of any biologic pathway or network.
-It is just an event coded by light, a natural occurring part of Electro-magentic spectrum of radiation.
+The software is what adapts to the environmental signals and this, in turn, is what drives gene transcription.
+Here, we see definitive control of a molecular clock by the particle waveform of light alone independent of any biologic pathway or network.
+It is just an event coded by light, a naturally occurring part of the Electromagnetic spectrum of radiation.
 The photon’s quantum effect in the cytoplasm affects a chemical bound to water that transduces the photon energy to a chemical message encoded for in a single protein.
-This directly ties to the photoelectric effect to a vibrational oscillation change in the molecular bonds of a protein suspended inwater.
+The light controls electrons with the photoelectric effect and uses red light to control proton motions.
+This directly ties to the photoelectric effect to a vibrational oscillation change in the molecular bonds of a protein suspended in water.
 What is the transducer of the light?
-Coherent water in the cytoplasm, is the short answer.
-Herbert Frolich, the dominant biophysicist predicted in the late 1960′s that hydrated proteins and light is all that is needed.
+Coherent water in the cytoplasm is the short answer.
+Herbert Frolich, the dominant biophysicist predicted in the late 1960’s that hydrated proteins and light is all that is needed.

 The results of both papers demonstrated that transcription of DNA and translation of RNA is not necessary for the generation of circadian rhythms in two different types of eukaryotic cells belonging to evolutionarily very distant relatives – protists and mammals.
-This suggests a primordial controller is at work using a quantum effect to get the message to the biologic system to work well.
+This suggests a primordial controller is at work using a quantum effect on protons and electrons to get the message to the biologic system to work well.

 Geeks Unite: In both Nature studies, peroxiredoxins were detected using antibodies (“immunoblotting”).
 One of the chemical states of the molecule can be detected with this method, while the other state is indirectly detected by the comparative lack of signal.
 Thus a circadian rhythm would be seen as an alternating series of rises and falls of the detected signal with a period close to 24 hours.